Do You React to Today or Plan for Tomorrow?

 - Security: Cover the physical safety of staff, as well as the security of the call center and systems.

-Realization of the medical call center’s potential to support the organization’s goals and to provide optimal service often requires an assessment of current operations to recognize strengths and areas for improvement before implementation of future initiatives.
+Realization of the medical call center’s potential to support the organization’s goals and to provide optimal service often requires an assessment of current operations to recognize strengths and areas for improvement before the implementation of future initiatives.